 2.2.
 SharePoint requests in Groovy scripts

-Currently, there isn't a published Intrexx Groovy API for accessing SharePoint in Groovy scripts.
+Currently, there is not a published Intrexx Groovy API for accessing SharePoint in Groovy scripts.
 It is however possible to enable the internal Intrexx SharePoint API for Groovy.
-Be that as it may, it isn't guaranteed that this will be compatible with future versions of Intrexx and should therefore only be implemented after discussing it with your United Planet customer consultant.
+Be that as it may, it is not guaranteed that this will be compatible with future versions of Intrexx and should therefore only be implemented after discussing it with your United Planet customer consultant.

 To activate access to the internal classes, edit the file scripting.cfg

 The portal service needs to be restarted afterwards.
 The classes from the packages executed above can now be imported into Groovy.
 As an example, the SharePoint full-text search will be performed using Groovy below.
 It is also possible to generate and perform OData or HTTP requests directly.

 // Search in SharePoint (Result is a JSON String)

 // OData Consumer Client for OData Requests: